Ephesians

 From Death to Life (2:1-10)

-Paul describes the believers' former state of spiritual death in sin and God's gracious rescue: made alive with Christ, raised and seated with him in the heavenly realms, saved by grace through faith for good works.
+Paul describes the believers' former state of spiritual death in sin and God's gracious rescue: made alive with Christ, raised and seated with him in the heavenly realms, and saved by grace through faith for good works.

 One New Humanity (2:11-22)